IBM/ibm-catalog-operator/README.md

 ## Developer guide

-Information about building and testing the operator.
+If, as a developer, you are looking to build and test this operator to try out and learn more about the operator and its capabilities, you can use the following developer guide.
+This guide provides commands for a quick install and initial validation for running the operator.

+> **Important:** The following developer guide is provided as-is and only for trial and education purposes.
+IBM and IBM Support does not provide any support for the usage of the operator with this developer guide.
+For the official supported install and usage guide for the operator, see the the IBM Knowledge Center documentation for your IBM Cloud Pak or for IBM Cloud Platform Common Services.

 ### Quick start guide

 Use the following quick start commands for building and testing the operator:

-Cloning the operator repository
+#### Cloning the operator repository
 ```
 # git clone git@github.com:IBM/ibm-catalog-ui-operator.git
 # cd ibm-catalog-ui-operator
 ```

-Building the operator image
+#### Building the operator image
 ```
 # make build
 ```

-Installing the operator
+#### Installing the operator
 ```
 # make install
 ```

-Uninstalling the operator
+#### Uninstalling the operator
 ```
 # make uninstall
 ```